Frank Slide

 The Frank Slide was a massive rockslide that buried part of the mining town of Frank in the District of Alberta of the North-West Territories, Canada, at 4:10 a.m. on April 29, 1903.
-Around 44 million cubic metres/110 e6t of limestone rock broke off of and slid down Turtle Mountain.
+Around 44 million cubic metres/110 e6t of limestone rock broke off from, and slid down, Turtle Mountain.
 Witnesses reported that within 100 seconds the rock reached up the opposing hills, obliterating the eastern edge of Frank, the Canadian Pacific Railway (CPR) line and parts of the coal mine.
 It was one of the largest landslides in Canadian history and remains the deadliest, as between 70 and 90 died, most of whom remain buried in the rubble.
 The cause of the slide is unknown but multiple factors may have helped cause the slide: Turtle Mountain's structural formation was unstable and had been for some time; coal mining operations may have weakened the mountain's internal structure; a wet winter and cold snap on the night of the disaster may have contributed.

 The railway line was repaired within three weeks and the mine quickly reopened.
 The section of town closest to the mountain was relocated in 1911 amid fears of another slide.
 By 1906 the town's population nearly doubled its pre-slide population, but dwindled after the mine closed permanently in 1917.

 The community is now part of the Municipality of Crowsnest Pass in the Province of Alberta and has a population around 200.
 The site of the disaster, which remains nearly unchanged since the slide, is a popular tourist destination.
 A designated provincial historic site of Alberta, it is home to an interpretive centre that receives over 100,000 visitors annually.